christiaanwesterbeek/node-extjs-custom/README.md

     * Ext.XTemplateCompiler (required by XTemplate)

 The files in this module are initially copy pasted from Ext JS 4.2.1.883.
-All Ext.define with extends usage is replaced with Parent.prototype.extraProperty For extending
+All Ext.define (with extends) usage is replaced with a plain vanilla Ext.extend method.

 ##Install##
 Install with [npm](http://github.com/isaacs/npm)